One-shot learning and behavioral eligibility traces in sequential decision making: Results

 We found that the four RL algorithms with eligibility trace explained human behavior better than the \textit{Hybrid Learner}, which was the top-scoring among all other RL algorithms.
 Cross-validation confirmed that our ranking based on the Akaike Information Criterion (AIC, \cite{Akaike74}; see Methods) was robust.
 According to the Wilcoxon rank-sum test, the probability that the \textit{Hybrid Learner} ranks better than one of the three RL algorithms with explicit eligibility traces was below 14$\%$ in each of the conditions and below 0.1$\%$ for the aggregated data ($p<0.001$, Table \ref{tab:AIC_CV_pVals} and Methods).
 The models \textit{Q}-$\lambda$ and \textit{SARSA}-$\lambda$ with eligbility trace performed each significantly better than the corresponding models \textit{Q-$0$} and \textit{SARSA-$0$} without eligbility trace.

 Since the ranks of the four RL algorithms with eligibility traces were not significantly different, we focused on one of these, viz. \textit{Q-$\lambda$}.
 We wondered whether the parameter $\lambda$ that characterizes the decay of the eligibility trace in Eq. \ref{eq:ET_lambda} could be linked to a time scale.
 To answer this question, we proceeded in two steps.
 First, we analyzed the human behavior in discrete time steps corresponding to state transitions.
 We found that the best fitting values (maximum likelihood, see Methods) of the eligibility trace parameter $\lambda$ were 0.81 in the \textit{clip-art}, 0.96 in the \textit{sound}, and 0.69 in the \textit{spatial} condition (see Fig.~\ref{fig:MCMC_Posterior_ETonly}).
 These values are all significantly larger than zero (p<0.001) indicating the presence of an eligibility trace consistent with our findings in the previous subsections.
-In a second step, we modeled the same action sequence in continuous time, taking into account the measured inter-stimulus interval (see Methods).
-In this continuous-time version of the eligibility trace model, both the discount factor $\gamma$ and the decay factor $\lambda$ were integrated into a single time constant $\tau$ that describes the decay of the memory of past state-action associations in continuous time.
-We found maximum likelihood values for $\tau$ around 10 seconds (Fig \ref{fig:MCMC_Posterior_ETonly}), which implies that an action taken 10 seconds before a reward was reinforced and associated with the state in which it was taken -- even if one or several decisions happened in between (see Discussion).
-Thus eligibility traces, i.e. memories of past state-action pairs, decay over about 10 seconds and can be linked to a reward occurring during that time span.